The Events Calendar Settings Overview

 - Enable Month View Cache: This setting caches your Month View so that it loads faster for users.
 Read More

-- Date with year: the format you specify here will be used when showing an event from a past or future year (such as on single event pages and list-style views) and for dates in view headers.
+- Date with year format: the format you specify here will be used when showing an event from a past or future year (such as on single event pages and list-style views) and for dates in view headers.

-- Date without year: the format here will be used when showing an event from the current year, such as on the single event pages and list-style views.
+- Date without year format: the format here will be used when showing an event from the current year, such as on the single event pages and list-style views.